-Option D: target contract with bill of quantities (used with ECC & ECS)
+Option D: target contract with bill of quantities (used with ECC, ECS)

 Option F: management contract (used with ECC)

-Various NEC3 contracts deal with the provision of services.
+Various NEC4 contracts deal with the provision of services.
 This includes purchases of professional services such as engineering, architectural, project management and consultancy works.
 It also covers composite services such as asset management/maintenance, also facilities management (FM) covering things like cleaning, catering, decorating, security, maintenance and data processing.

-The NEC3 Supply Contract: this includes supply of high-value goods and associated services such as transformers, generators, rolling stock, cranes, gantries and complex plant.
+The NEC4 Supply Contract: this includes supply of high-value goods and associated services such as transformers, generators, rolling stock, cranes, gantries and complex plant.
 It also includes lower-risk items such as building materials and products, stationery, personal protective equipment and parts.

-The NEC3 Supply Short Contract: intended for local and international procurement of goods under a single order or on a batch order basis with contracts which do not require sophisticated management techniques and impose only low risks on both the purchaser and supplier.
+The NEC4 Supply Short Contract: intended for local and international procurement of goods under a single order or on a batch order basis with contracts which do not require sophisticated management techniques and impose only low risks on both the purchaser and supplier.

-This is a type of pricing mechanism that allows the employer and the contractor (in the ECC) an approach for sharing risk and opportunity.
-The employer retains the cost and time risk linked to contractual changes, the financial effects of cost overruns can be shared.
+This is a type of pricing mechanism that allows the client and the contractor (in the ECC) an approach for sharing risk and opportunity.
+The client retains the cost and time risk linked to contractual changes, the financial effects of cost overruns can be shared.
 Target contracts should encourage delivery of a project on time and to budget, allowing a greater emphasis on Contractor’s cost than other arrangements.